-Often times we parents think that the way we learned - the hard way through trial and error - is the best way.
-But it isn't.
-Times have changed, as have the risks.
+Often times, we as parents think that the way we learned—the hard way, through trial and error—is the best way.
+It isn’t.
+Times have changed, and so have the risks.

-The experts say we should continue to monitor the progress of our teens even after they get their license because the first year is when teens are most likely to crash.
-Practice with them through once-a-week ride-alongs, for at least 6 months.
-A year is better.
+Experts advise that parents should monitor the progress of their teens even after they get their license because the first year is when teens are most likely to crash.
+Practice with your teen through once-a-week ride-alongs, 30 minutes a week, for at least 6 months (a year is even better).

 Go on short trips with them and experience how they drive.
 Do YOU feel safe?
 Have them do difficult things that require skill and practice—don’t just cruise over to the local mall.
 How about turning left across a busy multi-lane street?
 Or merging onto an expressway at night?